 - 4.1.10 Children ineligible for Medicaid as a result of the elimination of income disregards: See SPA page CS14 for this information. - 4.2.
-The state assures that it has made the following findings with respect to the eligibility standards in its plan: (Section 2102)(b)(1)(B)) (42CFR 457.320(b))
+The state assures that it has made the following findings with respect to the eligibility standards in its plan: (Section 2102)(b)(1)(B)) (42CFR 457.320(b)) - 4.2.1.
+These standards do not discriminate on the basis of diagnosis. - 4.2.2.

-- 4.2.2.
 Within a defined group of covered targeted low-income children, these standards do not cover children of higher income families without covering children with a lower family income. - 4.2.3.
-These standards do not deny eligibility based on a child having a pre- existing medical condition. - 4.3.
+These standards do not deny eligibility based on a child having a pre-existing medical condition. - 4.3.
 Describe the methods of establishing eligibility and continuing enrollment.
 (Section 2102)(b)(2)) (42CFR 457.350)